 Developer Fee is subject to a maximum threshold cap.
 Please refer to Section III (B) (10) for details.
 Exceeding of this threshold cap results in immediate rejection of the application.

-Applicants receive scores for this criterion based on the tables below.
-Please note the different categories for: (i) 9% LIHTC vs. 4% LIHTC applications and (ii) New Construction vs. Acquisition / Rehabilitation applications.
+Applicants receive scores for this criterion based on the table below.
+Please note the different categories for New Construction vs. Acquisition / Rehabilitation applications.